Federal aid to bolstered projects, growth in Dauphin County

 Plans to upgrade the Derry Township Municipal Authority (DTMA) Southwest Wastewater Treatment Plant (WWTP) over the next three years have been bolstered by $3.5 million dollars in aid from the Economic Development Administration's (EDA) Nuclear Closure Communities funding.

 "The purpose of that grant was allocated to offset costs for upgrading our Southwest plant," Executive Director of the DTMA William Rehkop said.
-"Right now that plant serves the Southwest portion of township dairy in the Northwest portion of Londonderry Township."
+"Right now that plant serves the Southwest portion of Derry Township and in the Northwest portion of Londonderry Township."

 Several warehouse and commercial projects in Londonderry Township are in the works along state route 230.
 These projects are expected to create 2,000 jobs and more than $4 million in annual local tax revenues.